hongquandev/promptzy/OVERVIEW.md

 # 🚀 AI Prompt Dashboard

-**Last Updated:** 2025-05-26T00:56:16.535Z
+**Last Updated:** 2025-05-26T03:58:56.920Z

 ## Project Overview

 The AI Prompt Dashboard is a modern Vite-based React application for managing, organizing, and utilizing AI prompts.
 It serves as a centralized repository where users can create, edit, categorize, and quickly access their collection of prompts across devices.
+The application supports global npm installation with CLI commands for easy deployment and usage.

 ## ✨ Key Features